pe0fko/PIO_ShowBTCPrice/lib/WiFiWPS/README.md

 WiFi WPS Library for Arduino
 ============================

-This library add the wifi WPS function to the arduino sketch It is still in the process of code changes.
+This library add the wifi WPS function to the arduino sketch.
+It is still in the process of code changes.

 Changelog